OREA

-Among flat-bottom extraction methods, the OREA is an essential reference.
-Its design, optimized for a rapid extraction flow, reduces the risk of over-extraction, while promoting the expression of the coffee's aromatic profile.
-The level of clarity in the cup is always impressive.
+Among flat-bottom brewing methods, the OREA is an essential reference.
+Its optimized design for rapid extraction flow reduces the risk of over-extraction while promoting the expression of the coffee's aromatic profile.
+The clarity in the cup is consistently impressive.

 What you need:

-• Flat-bottom paper Filter (Sibarist/Kalita or standard OREA)
+- Paper Filter for flat bottom (Sibarist/Kalita or standard OREA)

 CLASSIC RECIPE